Offline-online approximation of multiscale eigenvalue problems with random defects: Setting and numerical methods

 Hence the optimal $s$ is obtained when

 \begin{example} If $\tilde{\beta}$ is Bernoulli distributed with probability $p$ of having a $\beta$ and probability $1-p$ for an $\alpha$, then we have

 Then, $s$ is given by

-Since the alternate $s$-value deviates from $1$ more the larger $p$ is, we expect that the influence of our new strategy is greater for larger $p$.
-This will be studied in more detail numerically in Section \ref{sec:5}. \end{example}
+Since the alternate $s$-value deviates more from $1$ as $p$ increases, we expect the influence of our new strategy to be greater for larger $p$.
+This will be studied in more detail numerically in Section \ref{sec:5}, specifically numerical experiments for values of $s$ in accordance with the Example \ref{ex:2.7} are illustrated in Figures \ref{fig:com1} and \ref{fig:com2} in Section \ref{sec:5} below. \end{example}